Avaiga/taipy-doc/docs/knowledge_base/demos/Sentiment Analysis.md

-Welcome to Taipy's Sentiment Analysis demo page, where you can witness how an AI-powered text analysis tool is leveraged by Taipy.
-In this demo, we will delve into the description and functionality of our Sentiment Analysis use case, showcasing how you can harness Taipy's potential for unlocking valuable insights from text data.
+Welcome to Taipy's Sentiment Analysis demo page, where you can witness how Taipy leverages an AI-powered text analysis tool.
+In this demonstration, we will delve into the description and functionality of our Sentiment Analysis use case, showcasing how you can harness Taipy's potential for unlocking valuable insights from text data.

 # Understanding Sentiment Analysis
 Sentiment analysis, also called "opinion mining", is a technique in Natural Language Processing (NLP) used to figure out the emotional tone conveyed in a text.
 It helps businesses and individuals better grasp the feelings, viewpoints, and attitudes expressed in written content.
 Taipy's sentiment analysis model excels in making this process highly efficient and accurate.